 As a general rule, consume roughly half of your body weight (in ounces) of water daily.
 So, if you weigh 150 pounds you should aim for 75 ounces, or about nine 8-oz glasses of water.
 Although clean, clear water is ideal, fluid can come from a variety of sources, such as juices or broths.

 Drinking only water during a cleanse could increase electrolyte loss, possibly leading to an electrolyte imbalance.
 Avoid this by drinking homemade organic vegetable broth.
 Take a variety of chopped organic vegetables such as carrots, beets, onion, celery, sweet potatoes, and dark leafy greens and simmer in water for over an hour.
 Consume this broth several times a day.

 8. Quick Relief is Possible

-While a three-day cleanse is ideal, the pain of a kidney stone may alert us to the need for a quicker response.
+While a four-day cleanse is ideal, the pain of a kidney stone may alert you to the need for a quicker response.
 Try this prior to a full kidney cleanse to treat and begin cleansing the kidneys.

 9. Use Lemon Juice

 Add lemon juice to water, or any other juice or broth you plan to consume.
 The citrate in lemons helps break down calcium oxalate stones.
 As a guide, use at least 4-5 lemons daily.
 Drinking a cup of hot water with the juice of half an organic lemon refreshes, supplies citrate, and tastes great.